-For more than five decades our physicians, researchers and staff at the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles (CHLA) have worked to increase cure rates and improve quality of survival for children, adolescents, and young adults through innovative research, outstanding clinical care, academic excellence and global leadership.
-We are the largest pediatric hematology, oncology and blood and marrow transplant program in the western United States.
+For more than five decades our physicians, researchers and staff at the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles (CHLA) have been saving children’s lives and working to increase cure rates through innovative clinical care and research programs, academic excellence and global leadership.
+We are the largest pediatric hematology-oncology program of its kind in the western United States.
 Since 2008 our program has continuously ranked as a top 10 hospital in the nation for pediatric cancer care by U.S. News & World Report.
+Our Institute has been continuously ranked in the top 10 every year since the rankings were launched.
 CHLA has been affiliated with the Keck School of Medicine at the University of Southern California (USC) since 1932 and the Institute is the pediatric component of the National Cancer Institute (NCI)-designated USC-Norris Comprehensive Cancer Center.

 Our Institute has dedicated disease-specific teams that are composed of physicians, nurses, social workers, and other caregivers with specialized expertise.
 Each team unites state-of-the-art diagnosis and treatment to provide patients and their families with the most current and comprehensive multidisciplinary medical care and support.